bpftrace/bpftrace/INSTALL.md

 in /usr/local/share/bpftrace/tools.
 You can change the install location using an argument to cmake, where the default is `-DCMAKE_INSTALL_PREFIX=/usr/local`.

+By default, bpftrace vendors libbpf and links against it statically.
+To change that, it is possible to use `-DUSE_SYSTEM_LIBBPF` in CMake to force linking against system libbpf, however, beware that system libbpf may not contain all the features that bpftrace requires from libbpf.
+See our [dependency support](docs/dependency_support.md#libbpf) for more details.

 To test that the build works, you can try running the unit tests and a one-liner:

 ```